 What happens during a government shutdown?
 7 things you should know

-It may be a new year, but Congress is returning to the same old challenge it left behind in 2017 – agreeing on a budget.
+Congress is attempting to reach a deal to end the government shutdown over the weekend, with Democrats and Republicans blaming each other for the stalemate.

-And the clock is ticking.
-A temporary spending bill passed in the House of Representatives Thursday night, 230-197, but its fate in the Senate remains unclear.
+Congress failed to reach an agreement before Friday’s deadline, prompting government shutdown that continued into Sunday.
+A temporary spending bill passed in the House of Representatives Thursday night, 230-197, but Senate Democrats on Friday blocked the 28-day resolution to keep the government open.

+Senate Majority Leader Mitch McConnell vowed that a vote to break a Democratic filibuster would happen by 1 a.m.
+Monday.

+"I asked for consent to move up a vote on this bipartisan solution and end this craziness.
+The Democrats objected," McConnell said late Saturday, Roll Call reported.
+"That won't work forever.
+If they continue to object, we cannot proceed to a cloture vote until 1 a.m.
+Monday."

 Lawmakers are trying to achieve a compromise on the Obama-era Deferred Action for Childhood Arrivals (DACA) program, build a wall along the Mexican border and agree to a limit on how much Congress can spend on military and domestic programs in order to prevent a government shutdown by midnight Friday.